-SHOEBOX is an iPad-based audiometer that has been clinically validated by peer-reviewed research to function as well as traditional audiometers.
+SHOEBOX is a tablet-based audiometer that has been clinically validated by peer-reviewed research to function as well as traditional audiometers.
 Optimized for use outside of a sound booth, making it an ideal device in clinics like Kingsway Health.
 The system offers two testing modes – automated and manual.

 In manual mode SHOEBOX functions like a traditional audiometer.
 It gives the tester complete control over settings and how to administer the test.
 This is generally the testing mode used by audiologists and other hearing health professionals.

 But in automated mode, the patient self-administers the test by running through a series of exercises themselves.
 They click an image on the screen, then drag it in one of two directions depending on whether or not they hear a sound presented at various frequencies.
 This automated game-like test makes it simple and easy for almost anyone to administer a clinically valid hearing test.